 These healthy 21 Day Fix Cinnamon Roll French Toast Casserole Cups capture the flavors of cinnamon buns without the extra fat, sugar, and calories.
 The result is a light and delicious breakfast treat that is perfectly portioned, too!
-This post contains affiliate links for products I’m obsessed with.

 This post was originally published on Apr 10, 2017, but is being republished with new pretty pictures and a video!